ChihebResso/ChihebResso/README.md

 - 👋 Hi, I’m @Chihebsahbani
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning ML
-- 📫 How to reach me chiheb.resso@gmail.com
+- 📫 How to reach me chiheb.sahbani@etudiant-enit.utm.tn

 <!---
 ChihebResso/ChihebResso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.